bengold/tumblr-themes.tmbundle/README.markdown

-Tumblr Themes TextMate Bundle 1.3
+Tumblr Themes TextMate Bundle 1.4
 ---------------------------------

 ### What is this? ###

 This is is a tmbundle for the Mac text editor [TextMate](http://macromates.com/).
-It contains snippets for every Block an Variable from the the Tumblr custom themes docs as of May 2010.
+It contains snippets for every Block an Variable from the the Tumblr custom themes docs as of July 2010.
 There are a lot of snippets in this bundle, about a megabyte's worth (which is pretty fucking big for a TextMate bundle).
 They have been organized in a manner that is similar to the [theme docs](http://www.tumblr.com/docs/en/custom_themes), but some adjustments have been made to make the snippets easy accessible in the contextual menu.

-### Release Notes - Updated: 05/03/10 ###
+### Release Notes - Updated: 07/29/10 ###

+__[1.4]__

+* Added Staff Blog link.
+* Created Addons group that contains links for generating a Tumblr Counter, adding the Streampad Player, and Adding Disqus comments.
+* Moved Static file command to bottom with a new command that copies the entire document to the clipboard and opens up the New Theme Submission page.
+* Added variables for Jump Pagination

 __[1.3]__